Click the graphic above to pay online

 31st MOP in Italy

-he 31st Meeting of the Parties of the Montreal Protocol Meeting is in Rome, Italy November 4-8.
+The 31st Meeting of the Parties of the Montreal Protocol Meeting was in Rome, Italy November 4-8.

-MOPIA’s next one-day certification training class is Saturday, August 17 and September 28 in Winnipeg at Red River College.
+MOPIA’s next one-day certification training class will be set upon demand in Winnipeg at Red River College.
 Contact us for details or to register.

 Typically, during winter, air conditioning in several sectors slows down and fewer class sessions are held.
 MOPIA will host a class whenever there is a need and at least 8 or more applicants.
 MOPIA does classes throughout Manitoba from Brandon to Winkler and Winnipeg.
 If you have a need or enough applicants, lets see how we can make it work.